The Next Frontier of AI-Enabled Collaborative Learning

 An insightful talk into the ways in which The Open University, UK is working to build a culture of responsible learning analytics use.
 Dr. Rebecca Ferguson described six key ethical challenges and how they are currently being tackled at The Open University, UK.

 Debating Data Dilemmas

 A Workshop by NYU-LEARN

 How do we balance insight into learning with protecting student privacy?
 What are the implications of using analytics to designate certain students as “at-risk”?
 Should I be able to compare my data to other students’?
 In this workshop, the NYU-LEARN team facilitated discussion and debate of real world dilemmas that have arisen for the use of analytic data to support learning.
 Talking in small groups, participants identified the different principles and tensions at play from different perspectives.
 Through the event, participants developed a deeper understanding of the complex balances at play in learning analytics work and how to support capacity-building efforts to address them at New York University.

 November 21, 2019

 Social and educational sciences have been collecting data about the effectiveness and the efficiency of educational practices for some time.
 Especially in the last years more data driven approaches have been developed in the field of Learning Analytics to create dashboards and tools for monitoring educational activities.
 Reflection and personalised feedback are some of the most efficient means for enhancing human learning.
 Without feedback and making our progress visible and tangible we are lost in our way.
 Data tracking in digital systems and sensor-based wearable computing enable data-informed learning support for reflection and personalisation.
-In this talk I’ll share the work we are doing to develop data enhanced learning and human-centred learning analytics at the Leiden-Delft-Erasmus Center for Education and Learning.
+In this talk, Dr. Specht shared the work he and his team are doing to develop data-enhanced learning and human-centred learning analytics at the Leiden-Delft-Erasmus Center for Education and Learning.